-For instance, you can make your own apple cider vinegar, or use a bountiful harvest from a backyard orange tree or a you-pick-em farm to create one or more uniquely flavorful vinegars that will make for amazing marinades and salad dressings.
+For instance, you can make your own apple cider vinegar, or use a bountiful harvest from a backyard fruit tree or a you-pick-em farm to create one or more uniquely flavorful vinegars that will make for amazing marinades and salad dressings.

 Vinegar is one of the condiments which every good cook regards as a necessity on her pantry shelves.
 Used with discretion, food to which it is added will be transformed into a relish and will give zest to an otherwise insipid meal.